RuofengX/pyxy/README.md

 ## Develop

-Linter: mypy, pylint is to confuse for this small program
+Git Branch: Dev
+Linter: mypy
 System: Linux, for testing uvloop and other module purpose
-Python interpreter: Python 3.9.12, using pypy for better performence and gently exiting.
+Python interpreter: Python 3.9.12, using pypy for better performance and gently exiting.